Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 ## Fallback Strategy

 Returns a static tenant identifier string if the main strategy (and the remove authentication strategy, if applicable) fails to resolve a tenant with the tenant store.
 If the store does not have an entry for the fallback tenant identifier then this strategy has no effect.
+This strategy is configured as a singleton.

 This strategy is intended be used in conjunction with other strategies and is always called last.